puppetlabs-toy-chest/wash/docs/_tutorials/01_attributes_metadata/index.md

 ---
-title: Understanding attributes and metadata
+title: A deeper dive into attributes and metadata
+main: true
+sections: []
 ---
-This tutorial covers attributes and metadata, which are primarily used for filtering entries with the `find` command.
-The `find` command is introduced in [Filtering entries with find]({{ '/tutorials/02_find' | relative_url }}).
+This tutorial covers attributes and metadata in more detail.

 # Metadata
 All entries are completely described by their metadata.
 An entry’s metadata is a key-value map containing everything you’ll ever need to know about the entry.
 You can use the `meta` command to view an entry’s metadata.